-In June 2016, the FASB issued Accounting Standards Update, or ASU, 2016-13, Financial Instruments- Credit losses: Measurement of Credit Losses on Financial Instruments (Topic 326), which revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which results in more timely recognition of losses on financial instruments, including, but not limited to, availablefor-sale debt securities and accounts receivable.
+In June 2016, the Financial Standards Accounting Board, or FASB, issued Accounting Standards Update, or ASU, 2016-13, Financial Instruments-Credit losses: Measurement of Credit Losses on Financial Instruments (Topic 326), which revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, and which results in more timely recognition of losses on financial instruments, including, but not limited to, available-for-sale debt securities and accounts receivable.
 We adopted ASU 2016-13 effective January 1, 2022.
 The adoption of this accounting standard did not have a material impact on our consolidated financial statements.